jsheppard95/Amazon_Vine_Analysis/README.md

 ## Results
-We first run our AWS RDS ETL Pipeline [`Amazon_Reviews_ETL.ipynb`](Amazon_Reviews_ETL.ipynb) to populate the four tables in our PostgreSQL database as shown below in the following images:
+We first run our AWS RDS ETL Pipeline [`Amazon_Reviews_ETL.ipynb`](Amazon_Reviews_ETL.ipynb) to populate the four tables in our PostgreSQL database as shown in the following images:
 - [`review_id_table`](Images/review_id_table.png)
 - [`products_table`](Images/products_table.png)
 - [`customers_table`](Images/customers_table.png)
 - [`vine_table`](Images/vine_table.png)

-We then continue our analysis to compare the number and ratio of 5 star reviews between those included in the Vine program (paid) and not (unpaid).
+We then continue our analysis to compare the number and ratio of 5 star reviews between those included in the Vine program (paid) and those not (unpaid).
 Before making this comparison, we filter the Vine data set to only contain rows with the following conditions: